wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 You can test this by adding a book via the REST API.

-In Postman, create or update the POST request to the book route, and include the `meta` object with the isbn field:
+In Postman, create or update the POST request to the books route, and include the `meta` object with the isbn field:

 ```
 https://example.com/wp-json/wp/v2/book